tum-pbs/pbdl-book/overview.md

   an output from a deep neural network; this requires a fully differentiable simulator and represents the tightest coupling between the physical system and the learning process.
-Interleaved differentiable physics approaches are especially important for temporal evolutions, where they can yield an estimate of future behavior of the dynamics.
+Interleaved differentiable physics approaches are especially important for temporal evolutions, where they can yield an estimate of the future behavior of the dynamics.

 Thus, methods can be roughly categorized in terms of forward versus inverse